Ergodic averages for sparse corners: General framework, proof strategy, and obstructions

-For simplicity, assume that the original system $(X,\CX,\mu,T_1,T_2)$ satisfies \eqref{E:invthm} {(it is open whether one can deduce this assumption; see \cref{Q: extension} in \cref{S: structured extension})}.
-Avoiding this hypothesis is a technical nuisance handled by working in the relative independent joining of $(X,\CX,\mu,T_1,T_2)$ and $(Y,\CY,\nu,S_1,S_2)$ over their common factor $\CZ$.
+For simplicity, assume that the original system $(X,\CX,\mu,T_1,T_2)$ satisfies \eqref{E:invthm}.
 Given \eqref{E:invthm}, to analyze \eqref{E:averages} we may assume that $f_2$ is a product of a function in $I(T_2 T_1^{-1})$ and $\CE(T_2)$.
 In this case, invoking our box seminorm control assumption again, the averages \eqref{E:averages} vanish whenever $\nnorm{f_1}_{T_1^{\times s}}=0$ and $s$ is sufficiently large.
 Using this and the decomposition result \cite[Proposition 3.1]{CFH11} (a nonergodic variant of the Host-Kra structural result in \cref{T:HK}), we establish the identity \eqref{E: equality of limits} (and hence the optimal box seminorm control) as long as

 holds for every nilsequence $\psi$.
 The latter follows from our assumption that $(a(n))_n$ equidistributes on nilsystems; in the context of \cref{T:Main1} this follows from Theorem \ref{T: Hardy equidistribute} (\cite[Theorem~1.2]{Fr09}).
 Details appear in \cref{SS:base} and in Steps $1$-$3$ of \cref{SS: degree lowering}.